 Provide dedicated nodes using taints and tolerations

-Best practice guidance - Limit access for resource-intensive applications, such as ingress controllers, to specific nodes.
-Keep node resources available for workloads that require them, and don't allow scheduling of other workloads on the nodes.
+Best practice guidance

+Limit access for the resource-intensive applications, such as ingress controllers, to specific nodes.
+Keep the node resources available for workloads that require them, and do not allow scheduling of other workloads on the nodes.

 When you create your AKS cluster, you can deploy nodes with GPU support or a large number of powerful CPUs.
 These nodes are often used for large data processing workloads such as machine learning (ML) or artificial intelligence (AI).
 As this type of hardware is typically an expensive node resource to deploy, limit the workloads that can be scheduled on these nodes.
 You may instead wish to dedicate some nodes in the cluster to run ingress services, and prevent other workloads.